zilishen/documentation/content/nms/admin-guides/authentication/oidc/oidc-entra.md

     # package management during upgrades

     # NOTE: enabling OIDC authentication requires using NGINX Plus
-    #       with NJS installed and the module loaded in the config
+    #       with njs installed and the module loaded in the config

    # Enable when using OIDC
    log_format oidc_jwt '$remote_addr - $jwt_claim_sub [$time_local] "$request" '